akanyaani/Illustrated_llama_with_code/README.md

 **Prerequisites:** basic Python and a rough idea of what a neural network is.
 No prior Transformer knowledge required &mdash; we build everything up from zero.

----

-*Inspired by the spirit of "The Illustrated Transformer" / "The Illustrated GPT-2".
-This repo extends that picture-first teaching style to the modern Llama-based decoder architecture.*